jplara-cpe2025/CPE-009A-CPE12S1-2526/README.md

 </p>

 ##  Description
-This repository contains the Python projects and activities of this course.
+This repository contains the Python projects and hands-on activities of this course.

-# ℹ️ About
+# ℹ️ About Me
 * Name: Juan Paulo Lara
 * Program: CpE
 * Section: CPE12S2